Family Law Attorney in Littleton

 In Colorado, child custody is referred to as the allocation of parental responsibilities, which includes both parenting time (physical custody) and decision-making authority (legal custody).
 When parents in Littleton are separating or divorcing, they must either agree on a parenting plan or ask the court to establish one based on what serves the best interest of the child as outlined in C.R.S. § 14-10-124.

 Common factors considered by Jefferson County courts include each parent's involvement in the child’s life, the child’s school and community ties (such as those in the Littleton Public Schools district), and each parent's ability to support the child’s needs.
 Parents begin by filing either a Petition for Allocation of Parental Responsibilities or a response to an existing case.
 The court may require mediation, parenting classes, or additional hearings depending on the nature of the dispute.
-Whether you're pursuing shared parenting time or seeking to modify an existing order, it’s important to follow both state statutes and local procedural requirements.
+Whether you're pursuing shared parenting time or seeking to modify an existing order, it is important to follow both state statutes and local procedural requirements.

 Protect what matters most with support from a local family law firm.
 Book your consultation with Moreno Family Law, LLC by completing our online form or calling us at (303) 590-3690 today.